 - 2.5.3 Rules of Order Board meetings will be conducted in accordance with the most recently revised edition of Robert's Rules of Order.
 A majority of the whole Board will constitute a quorum for purposes of transacting Board business except as may otherwise be provided by law. - 2.5.4 Public Participation The following procedures and rules apply for public participation in Board meetings: - a.
 In order to permit orderly scheduling of public remarks and the inclusion of such in the agenda, anyone wishing to speak before the Board, either as an individual, or as a member of a group, should inform the Superintendent in writing of the desire to do so and of the topic to be discussed as early as possible, but in no event less than five days prior to the meeting. - b.
 Any individual desiring to speak shall stand and give his or her name and the group name, if any, that he or she represents. - c.
-The presentation should be as brief as possible, and in no event shall such address exceed three minutes.
+The presentation should be as brief as possible, and in no event shall such address exceed five minutes.

 - d.
-Speakers may make statements about their particular concern with school operations and programs and shall observe appropriate decorum in doing so.
-The Board will not hear (1) comments regarding individual students or (2) comments regarding school personnel or person(s) connected with the school system that are unrelated to the performance of their duties, not tied to official business of the Board, or are merely an attack on someone's good name and character rather than their conduct or a position they have taken. - e.
+Speakers may make statements about their particular concern with school operations and programs.
+In public session, however, the Board will not hear personal complaints against particular school personnel or against any person connected with the school system.
+Other means are provided whereby the Board may consider and dispose of legitimate complaints involving individuals and employees within the school system. - e.
 Notwithstanding the foregoing, the Board President, at his or her discretion, may allow public comments from the floor at the end of the regular meeting agenda, except comments prohibited above. - f.
-The Board President may terminate the remarks of any individual when such remarks do not adhere to the above procedures, or for other good reason.
+The Board President may terminate the remarks of any individual when such remarks do not adhere to the above procedures, or for other good reason. - 2.5.5 Special Meetings The Board may hold special meetings at times and places as the duties and business of the Board may require.